Alice-Toxaway Loop Backpacking Guide: Routes, Campsites & Tips for the Sawtooths

 If you want a shorter option, Alice Lake makes a perfect out-and-back day hike or overnight.
 You’ll still get alpine lakes, big granite walls, and postcard-perfect views without committing to the full loop.

-Camping Regulations, Permits & Leave No Trace
+Permits & Leave No Trace

 The Alice-Toxaway Loop sits inside the Sawtooth Wilderness, which has a few important rules.